voxdraco/Valheim-project/README.md

 ```
-The LoadBalancer type is pretty self explanitory, it works like any load balancer.
-If you have multiple containers, it will just split traffic amoung them.
+The LoadBalancer type is pretty self explanatory, it works like any load balancer.
+If you have multiple containers, it will just split traffic among them.
 The app value is what links this service to the deployment file we made earlier using the "app: valheim-server" label.

 ```
  type: LoadBalancer
  selector:
   app: valheim-server
 ```